swcarpentry/board/subcommittees/mentoring/procedure-discussion-session.md

 Email invitations should be sent to three groups of instructors:

-- instructors who have taught in the previous two weeks
+- instructors who have taught in the previous week

-- instructors who are preparing to teach in the next 4-6 weeks
+- instructors who are preparing to teach in the next 4 weeks

 - folks who have recently completed instructor training and need to attend a discussion session to complete their [checkout](http://swcarpentry.github.io/instructor-training//11-checkout/)